 SHARP Office: Sexual harassment is a form of gender discrimination that involves unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature between the same or opposite genders.
 Sexual assault is a crime defined as intentional sexual contact characterized by use of force, physical threat or abuse of authority or when the victim does not or cannot consent.

 EEO Office: Provide quality EEO programs, services, training, and advice to the Fort Carson community that sustains a discrimination-free workplace.

 Inspector General (IG) Office: Inspector General serves as an extension of the Commanding General by providing an independent and impartial assessment of the morale, welfare, and discipline of the Command and reports on other matters that impact upon the economy and or efficiency of the Command.

-|A military service member or a dependant family member.||You were treated unfairly based on your race, color, gender religion or national origin.||Your unit's EO leader or EO advisor (not confidential)|
+|A military service member or a dependant family member.||You were treated unfairly based on race, color, sex (to include gender identity), national origin, religion or sexual orientation.
+You were hazed, bullied or the recipient of discriminatory harassment.||Your unit's EO leader or EO advisor (not confidential)|

 |You were sexually assualted||Your unit's SHARP specialist.
-24/7 SHARP helpline: 719.338.9654 (confidentiality and privelage)|
+24/7 SHARP helpline: 719-338-9654 (confidentiality and privilege)|

 |You were sexually harrassed||Your unit's SHARP specialist (Limited confidentiality)|